 Even aside from all doubts and pressures and questions, university is tough.
 It’s mentally and physically demanding, and those that don’t accept this and put the appropriate measures in place are those who it impacts the most.

-It’s a pretty hot topic right now, but there’s a lot to be said about For example, by simply slowing down and stopping to focus on your breath for five minutes, it can break the cycle of negative thinking and help you notice how all these worries don’t exist outside your own imagination.
+It’s a pretty hot topic right now, but there’s a lot to be said about how mindfulness can help here.
+For example, by simply slowing down and stopping to focus on your breath for five minutes, it can break the cycle of negative thinking and help you notice how all these worries don’t exist outside your own imagination.
 Doing this is the difference between wasting more time entertaining yourself with dramatic and grandiose thoughts, and actually moving forward with your studies and making yourself feel a whole lot better.

 Find student accommodation

 Millstone is a brilliant place to live, Ive just book for my 3rd year.
 The staff are kind and caring.
 I have love living at Millstone as it has given me independence and a bigger family.